-QUESTION 1 QUESTION 2 What are the most important areas of teachers' What kind of expertise and resources do teachers need interdisciplinary practices and needs for professional for productive interdisciplinary teaching? learning?
-BACKGROUND QUESTION Perspectives on interdisciplinarity QUESTION 3 QUESTION 4 What are the key features of effective professional What are the main barriers and enablers for developing education for interdisciplinary teaching? expertise for interdisciplinary teaching in pre- and inservice teachers' education?
+QUESTION 1 QUESTION 2 What are the most important areas of teachers' interdisciplinary practices and needs for professional learning?
+What kind of expertise and resources do teachers need for productive interdisciplinary teaching?
+BACKGROUND QUESTION Perspectives on interdisciplinarity QUESTION 3 What are the key features of effective professional education for interdisciplinary teaching? in barriers and enablers for developing rdisciplinary teaching in pre- and in- education?